stefanZorcic/scaling-book/profiling.md

 - What fraction of time is spent on attention vs. the MLP block?
 - What fraction of time should be spent on each op at the roofline?

+**Note:** since this problem was written, the XLA compiler has gotten better.
+The initial version is now at roughly 90ms / layer and the optimized profile is only about 10ms / layer better (80 ms / layer).
+Still, it's worth playing with and seeing if you can do better.

 <h3 markdown=1 class="next-section">That's all for Part 9.
 For Part 10, with a deep dive into JAX parallelism, click [here](../jax-stuff).</h3>